We were spoilt with the weather over the weekend, so the Haggis and I decided to do the Linlithgow Loch walk.

 A visit to Linlithgow is a great day trip from Edinburgh or Glasgow; the train station in Linlithgow is just a few minutes’ walk from the loch and the palace.
 Linlithgow is just how you’d expect a small Scottish town to look like and it’s accessible on foot, with some great cafes, pubs and shops.

-Linlithgow Palace will reopen to visitors on April 30, 2021.
-For an update on the latest travel restrictions in Scotland, read my Covid-19 guide that is updated every week with the current information.
+For an update on the latest travel restrictions in Scotland, read my Covid-19 guide that is updated regularly with the current information.

 A Quick History of Linlithgow Palace

 Linlithgow Palace was built during the 15th century.
 After a fire destroyed the earlier residence, James I was responsible for rebuilding the palace as a residence for Scottish royalty.
 Placed perfectly between Stirling Castle and Edinburgh Castle, the new palace was used as a stopping point between the two castles.

 The palace is most famous for being the birthplace of Mary Queen of Scots, who became Queen of Scotland when she was just six days old.
 Her father, James V, was also born here.
 Mary often visited and stayed at the palace as an adult.